 As North American Baptists, we affirm from our history that each church is self-governing, and each church calls its own pastors and leaders to carry out the Lord's mission in building His kingdom.
 While recognizing each church's autonomy, we are also committed to cooperate as an association of churches to the advancement of that kingdom.
-In order to maintain a high standard for all of our churches, it is prudent to adopt a uniform standard for credentialing pastors and full-time staff for vocational ministry.
+In order to maintain a high standard for all of our churches, it is prudent to adopt a uniformstandard for credentialing pastors and full-time staff for vocational ministry.

-I. Purpose and Scope of Ministerial Credentialing:
+I. Value of NAB Ministerial Credentialing:

-A. The purpose of ministerial credentialing is:

-- 1. To affirm God's call upon a person's life for vocational ministerial leadership. - 2.
+- A. The value of NAB ministerial credentialing is: - 1.
+To affirm God's call upon a person's life for vocational ministerial leadership. - 2.
 To verify that this person has met the biblical qualifications and standards for ministry. - 3.
 To verify that this person has the training and competence needed for the ministry role. - 4.
 To approve this person for ministerial service in the NAB. - 5.
 To provide transferable legal status in the exercise of that person's ministry.